 What do you love about living in New York?

-Do you have a favorite spot in each borough?
+Do you have a favourite spot in each borough?

 In Manhattan I love just about any place along the Hudson River, Battery City Park and the Hudson River Park are standouts.

 In Brooklyn it’s the Textile Arts Centre where I take weaving classes on wonderful looms in a beautiful sunlit space.

 In Queens it’s got to be Corona Park where I photographed its namesake shawl.
 My mother told stories of going to the World’s Fair there when she was a child, so it always reminds me of her.

 In the Bronx it’s the New York Botanic Gardens with hundreds of acres of plants and beautiful landscapes.